schdck/create-env-json/README.md

 # create-env-json

-This action writes environment variables (or anything you want) to a JSON file that can be accessed for future steps.
+This action writes environment variables (or anything you want) to a JSON file that can be accessed by future steps.

 ## Inputs